Education and learning

 - Issues papers

-Our issues paper on education and learning explains our understanding of the key issues and barriers experienced by students with disability.
-The issues paper asks 13 questions to help people and organisations to provide responses.
-The paper is available in Easy Read, PDF and DOCX.
+This issues paper explains our understanding of the key issues and barriers experienced by students with disability.
+The paper includes 13 questions to help people and organisations to provide responses.

 Education and learning is a key area of inquiry for the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability (the Royal Commission).
 It represents both a setting for violence, abuse, neglect and exploitation and an important component of a society that seeks inclusion for people with disability.